Regular & Contract Positions

 Learn more about the history of the University of Guelph.

 The McLaughlin Library at the University of Guelph is a vital hub, central to life on campus.
-We are focused on collaboration, integration and innovation, whether through our national leadership in Supported Learning Groups or our #1 ranking by Maclean’s magazine for the relevancy and currency of our acquisitions for the past five years.
-We are a service-driven, learner-centred, research-intensive, make-the-world-a-better-place organization.
+We are focused on collaboration, integration and innovation.
+We are a service-driven, learner-centred, research-intensive, make-the-world-a-better-place kind of organization.

 McLaughlin Library is made up of a diverse group of people who are highly motivated to enhance all academic and research initiatives at the University.
 Guided by our Library Management Team, our teams are dedicated to meeting the needs of all library users.
-Learn more About our Teams and view our organization chart (PDF - 100kb).
+Learn more About our Teams and view our organisation chart.